VishnuRaman/rs2/README.md

 # RS2: Rust Streaming Library

-**RS2** is a high-performance, async streaming library for Rust that combines the ergonomics of reactive streams with reliability features.
-Built for applications that demand both developer productivity and operational excellence.
+**RS2** is a streaming library for Rust that provides async stream processing with built-in state management, backpressure control, and parallel processing capabilities.
+It's designed for applications that need reliable stream processing with minimal external dependencies.

-**RS2 is also a stateful streaming library** with built-in state management capabilities, enabling complex stateful operations like session tracking, deduplication, windowing, and real-time analytics without external dependencies.
+**RS2 includes stateful streaming capabilities** with integrated state management for operations like session tracking, deduplication, windowing, and real-time analytics.
+The state management is handled internally with configurable storage backends.

-## 🚀 Why RS2?
+## Why RS2?

-**Scaling Performance**: While RS2 has modest sequential overhead (1.6x vs futures-rs, comparable to tokio-stream), it delivers parallel performance with **near-linear scaling up to 16+ cores** and **7.8-8.5x speedup** for I/O-bound workloads.
+**Parallel Processing**: RS2 provides parallel stream processing with near-linear scaling up to 16+ cores.
+For I/O-bound workloads, it achieves 7.8-8.5x speedup compared to sequential processing.

-**Reliability**: Unlike basic streaming libraries, RS2 includes built-in **automatic backpressure**, **retry policies with exponential backoff**, **circuit breakers**, **timeout handling**, and **resource management** - eliminating the need to manually implement these critical patterns.
+**Built-in Reliability Features**: RS2 includes automatic backpressure, retry policies with exponential backoff, circuit breakers, timeout handling, and resource management.
+These features eliminate the need to manually implement these patterns.

-**Stateful Stream Processing**: RS2 provides **built-in state management** with support for stateful operations like deduplication, windowing, session tracking, and real-time analytics.
+**Stateful Stream Processing**: RS2 provides integrated state management for stateful operations like deduplication, windowing, session tracking, and real-time analytics.
 No external state stores required - everything is handled internally with configurable storage backends.

-**Effortless Parallelization**: Transform any sequential stream into parallel processing with a single method call.
-RS2's `par_eval_map_rs2()` automatically handles concurrency, ordering, and error propagation.
+**Parallelization**: Transform sequential streams into parallel processing with a single method call.
+RS2's `par_eval_map_rs2()` handles concurrency, ordering, and error propagation automatically.

-**External streaming frameworks Integration**: First-class connector system for Kafka, and custom systems with health checks, metrics, and automatic retry logic built-in.
+**External System Integration**: Connector system for Kafka and custom systems with health checks, metrics, and automatic retry logic built-in.

 ## 🎯 Quick Start Examples